geomoose/gm3/docs/workshop/index.md

 ## GeoMoose is very HTML, such CSS.

 * Chrome and Firefox both have excellent DOM/CSS Inspection tools.
-* GeoMoose's desktop example will try to load `site.css` from `index.html`.
-  This file is intentionally not included.  `site.css` provides a place for custom CSS themes that will not ever be overwritten during upgrades.

 ## Let's tweak the toolbar!